Are you looking for a homemade salmon skin dog treats recipe that doesn’t cost you an arm and a leg?

 What do I mean by high value?
 When you are training a dog, the more they like the treat you are offering, the more motivated they are to learn.

 If your dog is reactive, they are much more likely to focus on a high value treat instead of react at an approaching dog or person.
+I can personally vouch for the effectiveness of baked salmon skins for this purpose.

 Homemade Salmon Skin Dog Treats Recipe